zbrock/billcrush/README.md

 http://devcenter.heroku.com/articles/quickstart

 ## Security
 Your best bet is to run your own instance.
 If you want to use billcrush.com, I suggest picking a hard to guess group name.
-You'll access your group at `http://billcrush.com/<group_name>`, so something obscure like "a18f2887118" should be an effective password.
+You'll access your group at `http://billcrush.com/<group_name>`, so something obscure like "a18f2887118" should act effectively like a password.

 ## Contributing